rbarbazz/red_tetris/README.md

 ```
 npm start
 ```
-Then access the url you have chosen on your browser.
+Then access the url you have chosen in your browser.